gravelBridge/AutoGPT-Discord/README.md

 - shutdown: Shuts down the entire AutoGPT instance.

+### Shoutout to @CTHULHUCTHULHU for reworking most of the plugin, really amazing work <3

 ## 🚀 That's it!
 Congratulations!

 **Make sure to leave a star on this repository!
 Thank you!**